Jorrit05/DYNAMOS/docs/installation_guide.md

 https://docs.brew.sh/Homebrew-on-Linux

 Homebrew is not available for Windows, however it is available for WSL.
-There are other package managers for Windows that might be useful, such as Chocolatey (https://chocolatey.org/), however we have not tested how useful it is here.

 # Installing